 Eat Right & Gather All Your Stuff The Morning Of

 Eat a good breakfast and take care of all your last-minute needs, then get ready—it’s time for the main event.

 Now that you’ve gotten a good night’s rest and done everything you can to calm yourself, morning has arrived!
 If meditation worked for you the evening before, the morning is another good time to meditate and center yourself for the day ahead.

-The same applies to any type of medication, like Adderall, designed to improve focus.
+The same rule applies to any type of medication, such as Adderall.
 If you take it regularly, of course, take your normal dosage.
-But don’t start a new prescription or up your dosage on the day of the exam.
-It could backfire on you and make you incredibly anxious or jittery while you’re taking the test.
+But don’t start a new prescription or up your dosage on the day of the exam—it could backfire on you and make you incredibly anxious or jittery while you’re taking the test.

-Read something non-SAT related as you eat breakfast.
-It’s not a bad idea to read something—a newspaper or magazine, or a section of a novel—to get your brain going and ready for the Reading section.
+As you eat your breakfast, it’s not a bad idea to read something—a newspaper or magazine, or a section of a novel—to get your brain going and ready for the Reading section.
 But don’t go and read test prep materials, for the same reason you want to stay away from them the night before the test.
 There’s no reason to make yourself nervous right before the test.
-Just read something for pleasure that will get your mind going.

-Take a breather, and pat yourself on the back for all the hard work you’ve done.
-Don’t obsess over questions that you think you got wrong, or sections where you thought your performance was less-than-stellar.
-Remember that there will always be another opportunity to take the SAT, and that whatever score you get on the test does not define who you are.
+Take a breather—don’t obsess over questions that you think you got wrong, or sections where you thought your performance was less-than-stellar.
+Remember, there will always be another opportunity to take the SAT, and that whatever score you get on the test does not define who you are.

 If you decide you’re going to take the test all over again, give yourself some time to rest.
 Then, make a study plan—what areas did you feel like you needed improvement in?
 Plan to drill these sections.